lightningWhite/WeatherAndEMFSensingStation/readme.md

 sudo date -s "29 AUG 1997 13:00:00"
 ```

-When the time is correcly set, the system date and time can be written to the
+When the time is correctly set, the system date and time can be written to the
 RTC module with the following command:

 ```